Welfare Guarantees in Schelling Segregation: Introduction

 Finally, another important measure of efficiency is the number of agents who receive a positive utility in the assignment.
-Even though only requiring the utility to be nonzero seems minimal, there exist simple instances in which not all of the agents can be guaranteed to obtain a positive utility.
+Even though only requiring the utility to be nonzero seems minimal, there exist simple instances in which not all of the agents can obtain a positive utility simultaneously.
 We show that for trees, it is possible to decide in polynomial time whether there exists an assignment such that all agents receive a positive utility.
-In addition, we prove that it is always possible to guarantee a positive utility for at least half of the agents; moreover, when every node in the topology has degree at least $2$, there exists an assignment in which all agents receive a positive utility, and such an assignment can be computed in polynomial time.
+We then observe that it is always possible to guarantee a positive utility for at least half of the agents.
+Moreover, when every node in the topology has degree at least $2$, an assignment in which all agents receive a positive utility is guaranteed to exist, and such an assignment can be computed in polynomial time.
 These results are presented in Section~\ref{sec:positive}.